|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Our spinach casserole recipe uses a healthy amount of spinach and combines it with cream cheese and seasonings for a great side dish easily put together in 10 minutes.
+Our spinach casserole recipe uses a healthy amount of spinach and combines it with cream cheese and seasonings for a satisfying side dish that's easily put together in 10 minutes.
 Although we use frozen spinach, you can also use fresh spinach (see our notes below).

 Spinach is filled with vitamins and minerals and is one superfood that you should incorporate into your diet on a daily basis.
-Very low in calories but high in nutritional content, spinach is a great and versatile ingredient; great eaten raw in salad and smoothies, it is delicious when cooked in soups or casseroles.
+Very low in calories but high in nutritional content, spinach is a versatile ingredient—great eaten raw in salad and smoothies, and it's delicious when cooked in soups or casseroles.

 Gather the ingredients.